thruster-rs/Thruster/README.md

 > thruster-cli migrate
 ```

 Which will generate everything you need to get started!
-Note that this requires a running postgres connection and assumes the following connection string is valid:
+Note that this requires a running Postgres connection and assumes the following connection string is valid:

 ```
 postgres://postgres@localhost/<Your Project Name>